Brendonovich/sceneify/website/docs/Getting Started/typescript.md

 ---
-sidebar_label: TypeScript
 sidebar_index: 2
 ---

-# TypeScript
+# TypeScript Support

-While Simple OBS can be used directly from JavaScript, it has been designed with TypeScript integration front and center.
+While Simple OBS can be used directly from JavaScript, it is written in TypeScript and provides first-class TypeScript support.
 Each class provided by Simple OBS is capable of remembering extra information about how it was created when TypeScript is used:

 - [Scene](/api/core/class/Scene): Items, filters and settings types
 - [Source](/api/core/class/Source): Filters and settings types
 - [SceneItem](/api/core/class/SceneItem): Base source and containing scene
-- [Filter](/api/core/class/Filter): Settings and owning source
+- [Filter](/api/core/class/Filter): Settings types and owning source

 All of this information can assist in using Simple OBS as your programming environment can be aware of most - if not all - of your OBS layout as you code, providing suggestions and type safety.